-She continues, “If you’re going to spend a lot of money on the tuna, it’s always going to be good.
+As Rebekah says, “If you’re going to spend a lot of money on the tuna, it’s always going to be good.
 But it’s the chef nailing the seemingly simple — but mindbogglingly detailed — elements, like the rice, that make sushi so much more beautiful than the sum of its parts.“

-Sushi Myth #3: Sushi is an Everyday Food
+Myth: Sushi is a Common, Everyday Food

-Sushi Myth #4: All The Best Sushi Shops Have Michelin Stars
+Myth: The Best Sushi Shops Have Michelin Stars

-So while the Michelin Guide is not a bad place for English speakers to begin, keep in mind that it’s not the end-all-be-all guide it’s often made out to be.
+So when trying to decide on a sushi restaurant or two at which to splurge, look beyond Michelin if possible.
+While the Michelin Guide is not a bad place for English speakers to begin, it’s not the end-all-be-all guide it’s sometimes made out to be.